 Start with the frame.
 Use wood glue and a pin nailer to attach the frame to the outside of the backing.

-Next, arrange the snowflake pieces on the backing, using the woodworking plans as your guide.
+Next, arrange the snowflake pieces on the backing, using the template in the woodworking plans.
 Then, use wood glue and a pin nailer to secure the pieces to the backing.